larsks/python-siggen/README.md

 ## Configuration

 Siggen reads configuration from a [YAML][] format configuration file, by default named `signals.yml`.
-The file has three main sections:
+The file has the following major configuration sections:

 [YAML]: http://www.yaml.org/

 - `devices`

+  This section identifies the sound and MIDI devices used by siggen.

 - `controls`

+  This section maps MIDI controls to global actions (such as "stop all synths" or "start all synths").

+- `synths`

+  This section declares the synthesizers that will be instantiated by siggen, and maps MIDI controls to synthesizer attributes such as frequency and volume.

 - `mixers`

-See below for details.
+  This section maps MIDI controls to ALSA audio devices.

+- `external`

+  This section maps MIDI controls to shell scripts.

+- `tables`

+  This section sets values used by some of the wavetable generation routines.

 An example configuration file is included in the distribution.

 ### Devices

-The `devices` section identifies the audio and MIDI devices that will be used by siggen:
+The `devices` section identifies the audio and MIDI devices that will be used by siggen.
+For example:

     devices:
       midi: